CS107-off-piste/cs107-FinalProject/docs/milestone1.md

 ## Introduction

 Differentiation has its applications everywhere.
 Some examples are:
-* Finding zeros of functions - many problems in Engineering and Science require determining the maximum and minimum values such as the amount of material required in the construction industry, profit and loss calculation.
+* Finding zeros of functions - many problems in Engineering and Science require determining the maximum and minimum values such as the amount of material required in the construction industry, profit and loss calculation, etc.
 * Modelling the behaviour of moving objects
 * The Back propagation algorithm in Deep Neural Networks

-In this repository, we implement a library that uses Automatic Differentiation to find the derivatives of real and vector valued functions.
+In this repository, we implement a library that uses __Automatic Differentiation__ to find the derivatives of real and vector valued functions.

 <hr/>